jaaysus/Flowers-but-better/README.md

 # Floral Dreams

+## ⚠️ Warning for Fellow Devs:
+This site was meticulously handcrafted for a 1080x1920 screen — anything else and the layout enters a quantum state of CSS uncertainty.
+On wider screens, buttons might escape their containers; on smaller ones, divs start unionizing.
+Responsiveness?
+Yeah, we heard about it… once.
+So for the optimal “non-broken” experience, please resize your life to 1080x1920.

+(P.S.
+If you inspect element, the code will stare back at you in shame.)
 ## Overview
 "Floral Dreams" is an e-commerce application for a flower shop.
 Front-end developed using React and Redux.